fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/README.md

 Allocating worker nodes and scheduling jobs on them is controlled by the SLURM resource management system.
 An overview with specific Wilson Cluster information is [here](https://computing.fnal.gov/wilsoncluster/slurm-job-scheduler/).
+Some example commands for running jobs are [here](wc-slurm-commands.md).

 ## Set up the working environment